The Golden Blade

 Story & Plot Summary: The Golden Blade

-Quick Plot Summary: Released in 1953, The Golden Blade is a Adventure, Fantasy film directed by Nathan Juran.
+Quick Plot Summary: Released in 1953, The Golden Blade is a Adventure, Fantasy film directed by Nathan Juran, written by John Rich.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Rock Hudson.
+It provides a scannable look at the movie's central conflict involving Rock Hudson as Harun.

 Ending Explained: The Golden Blade